timjogorman/RicherEventDescription/guidelines.md

 \paragraph{Admissable evidence for BEFORE/OVERLAP
 \begin{itemize
-\item The event is in the present prefect aspect: \textquotedbl{}I have been doing yoga for years\textquotedbl{}, \textquotedbl{}The fires have burned for eight days\textquotedbl{}, \textquotedbl{}He has felt good\textquotedbl{}.
+- The event is in the present prefect aspect: \textquotedbl{}I have been doing yoga for years\textquotedbl{}, \textquotedbl{}The fires have burned for eight days\textquotedbl{}, \textquotedbl{}He has felt good\textquotedbl{}.
-\item The document contains a TIMEX3 that assigned a time or date, in the past, where that document happened.
+- The document contains a TIMEX3 that assigned a time or date, in the past, where that document happened.
-\item The event is modified by the discourse marker \textquotedbl{}still\textquotedbl{
+- The event is modified by the discourse marker \textquotedbl{}still\textquotedbl{
 and it is the \textquotedbl{}temporal\textquotedbl{} sense of still, meaning \textquotedbl{}this has been happening and continues to happen\textquotedbl{}.
-\item Aspectual verbs modify the verb, to the extent that one will probably mark it as CONTINUES.
+- Aspectual verbs modify the verb, to the extent that one will probably mark it as CONTINUES.
 \end{itemize

 \paragraph{What is NOT admissable evidence for BEFORE/OVERLAP
 \begin{itemize
-\item You cannot mark this based upon knowledge of the tense of other, coreferential instances of the same event; mark is as OVERLAP or BEFORE based upon the actual local context.
+- You cannot mark this based upon knowledge of the tense of other, coreferential instances of the same event; mark is as OVERLAP or BEFORE based upon the actual local context.
-\item If an event is presented as OVERLAP but is mentioned as a past speech act, as in \textquotedbl{}He said that there is no threat\textquotedbl{}, this is \textit{not} enough evidence for BEFORE/OVERLAP.
+- If an event is presented as OVERLAP but is mentioned as a past speech act, as in \textquotedbl{}He said that there is no threat\textquotedbl{}, this is \textit{not} enough evidence for BEFORE/OVERLAP.
 \end{itemize